jamielennox/requests-mock/README.rst

     >>> resp.status_code, resp.text
     (200, 'data')

-Obviously having all URLs be `mock://` prefixed isn't going to useful, so you use the :py:class:`~requests_mock.Mocker` to get the adapter into place.
+Obviously having all URLs be `mock://` prefixed isn't going to useful, so you use the `requests_mock.Mocker` to get the adapter into place.

 As a context manager: